 Plan to spend at least 2, if not 3, hours at Blarney Castle & Gardens.

 Especially if you’re visiting on a clear or sunny day, you’ll want to have plenty of time to explore the gardens.
-You won’t want to miss seeing Blarney House or the Rock Close and Water Garden.
+You won’t want to miss seeing Blarney House, the Rock Close, the Wishing Steps, or the Water Garden.

 You can ask the employees if you’d like photos or videos kissing the Blarney Stone.